Portland Progress

 Status: In Progress

 Update: Allocated $250k to expand tree canopy in Bayside neighborhood (2021).
 Planning for tree planting in progress.
-Portland Forestry Team and community partners planted 41 new trees along the Bayside Trail (2023).
-Anticipated 125-150 additional trees to be planted in Spring 2024, along with the Forestry Team’s annual spring tree planting surge.
+Portland Forestry Team and community partners planted 154 new trees as part of the Bayside Tree Project (2024).
+Revised site plan landscape standards to encourage canopy and large shade trees (2024).

 Transformative potential: Equitable, regenerative, resilient